FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_ml/implement/blocks/blocks.rst

    .. figure:: images/image47.png
       :align: center

-8. If you're using SDK 7.0 or older, select the “Upload TensorFlow Lite Model File” button and select the model (.tflite).
+8. If you're using **SDK 7.0 or older**, select the “Upload TensorFlow Lite Model File” button and select the model (.tflite).
 Then click upload.

 .. figure:: images/image48.png
    :width: 80%
    :align: center

-If you're using SDK 7.1 and newer, in the same location you'll find a TensorFlow Lite Model File Manager link.
+If you're using **SDK 7.1 and newer**, in the same location you'll find a TensorFlow Lite Model File Manager link.
 Click on that link to take you to the model file manager, and upload your model.
 Here you can also view other models already uploaded, rename, and delete models.